PaperPrototype/Intro-Coding-and-Computers/2 - C/Lecture/english.md

 counter = counter + 1;
 ```

-Increasing a number by 1 is soooooo common that we have an even sugarier way of increasing a variable by 1.
+Increasing a number by 1 is soooooo common that we have an even sugarier method.

 (sugariest method to increase a number by 1)
 ```c
 counter++;
 ```

-Change your code to use the super sugary way of increasing a number.
+Change your code to use the super sugary way of increasing a variable by 1.

 (answer)
 ```c